 Research from Microsoft says employers are looking for workers with:

 Researchers writing for Inside Higher Ed say employers can smell fluff from a mile away.
-If you say you have all these skills, but you don't have work experience that proves you have put it to good use, they aren't likely to believe you.
+If you say you have all these skills but don't have work experience proving you have put them to good use, they aren't likely to believe you.
 Chances are, you won't get the interview.